FAQ School of Pharmacy

 What are affiliation agreements?

-The LECOM School of Pharmacy has affiliation agreements offering Early Acceptance Programs (EAP) that allow qualified undergraduate students to complete the Doctor of Pharmacy degree (Pharm.D.) in as little as five years from the time they matriculate at one of our affiliated schools.
+The LECOM School of Pharmacy has affiliation agreements offering Early Acceptance Programs (EAP) that allow qualified undergraduate students to complete the Doctor of Pharmacy degree (Pharm.D.) in as little as five years.
 The number of years (2, 3, or 4) required to attend the undergraduate school is determined by each affiliate.
 At each institution, undergraduate students will complete a specially designed pre-pharmacy curriculum required to satisfy the pre-requisite coursework for admission into the professional component of the Pharm.D. program.
 LECOM will reserve a seat for all students enrolled in the program and who meet the affiliation program’s requirements for acceptance to the LECOM School of Pharmacy.
-For more information on the affiliation programs please contact the pre-health advisor at one of the affiliated schools.
+For more information on the affiliation programs please click the link above, or contact the pre-health advisor at one of the affiliated institutions.

 What are the application deadlines?

 Applicants must electronically submit to PharmCAS by midnight on March 1 of the application year.
 The two letters of recommendation (One letter must be from a science professor and other letter can be from anyone else except a friend, family member, or co-worker.
-A letter of recommendation from a pharmacist is recommended), and college transcripts must be submitted by March 1 of the application year by midnight in order for PharmCAS to mail LECOM this information.
+A letter of recommendation from a pharmacist is recommended), and college transcripts must be submitted by March 1 of the application year by midnight in order for PharmCAS to deliver this information to LECOM.

 Does LECOM require a supplemental application?

 Yes.
 Once LECOM receives the PharmCAS application, qualified applicants will receive an e-mail message providing information and instructions regarding how to complete the Supplemental Application within 7-10 business days.
-The e-mail message will include a username and password to access the secure LECOM Candidate Portal to complete the Supplemental Application and submit the $50 non-refundable application fee.
-Payment of the $50 application fee is required at the time you submit your application.
-The LECOM Supplemental Application is very brief, and LECOM encourages you to complete it as soon as possible.
+The e-mail message will include a username and password to access the secure LECOM Candidate Portal to complete the Supplemental Application.
+The LECOM Supplemental Application is very brief and requires no additional fee.
 The deadline date for submitting the LECOM Supplemental Application is April 1st of the application year.
 The application will not be processed by LECOM until both the PharmCAS and Supplemental Applications are submitted.

 What happens after an application is processed?